 If your spouse was injured by someone's negligence or other wrongful act we invite you to contact us for a free consultation.

-Call us at (855) JUSTICE or complete the form on this page to discuss your case with a California injury lawyer.
+Call us at (855) LAWFIRM or complete the form on this page to discuss your case with a California injury lawyer.

 You may be entitled to compensation even if you had no out-of-pocket losses.

 We may also be able to help if you suffered a loss of consortium in Nevada.